samarth-asthana/covid-19-tracker/README.md

+# covid-19-tracker
-The Deployed app is here : https://gocoronagocovid19.netlify.app This tracker aims to show the numbers & trends of people affected, recovered and deceased due to COVID-19
+This tracker aims to show the numbers & trends of people affected, recovered and deceased due to COVID-19.

-Prerequisites clipboard

-node@v10.16.0 or higher
-npm@6.9.0 or higher
-git@2.17.1 or higher
+## Demo
+The Deployed app is here : https://gocoronagocovid19.netlify.app

 Development